sajayprakash/megathread/readme.md

 ## [Useful Megathreads](#useful-megathreads--guides-1)

 ## Torrenting client
-#### **Note:** Bittorrent Inc. has bundled malware (a bitcoin miner) into [µTorrent in the past](https://www.trustedreviews.com/news/utorrent-silently-installing-      bundled-bitcoin-mining-software-2931825) - it is not trustworthy.
-Bittorrent (the torrent client) is owned by the same company

 - [qBittorrent 🌟](https://www.qbittorrent.org/) - An open-source software alternative to µTorrent
 - [Transmission](https://transmissionbt.com/) - Simple and lightweight open-source torrent client

-- [µTorrent 2.2.1 Build 25302](http://web.archive.org/web/2011*/http://download.utorrent.com/2.2.1/utorrent.exe) (**Not recommended**) - If you're still set on using µTorrent, this is a stable old build of µTorrent, before it had malware added.
-It was released on May 18, 2011.
-Set `net.discoverable` to False in settings and disable the Web GUI to mitigate security vulnerabilities that were later discovered.
-You can grab the installer from the wayback machine, as it has it cached.
-Just navigate to a close date past the release date noted earlier.
-You can check which version you have downloaded by checking the file's properties, in the details tab

 ## Anime/Movie